stormchaserroleplaying/stormchaserRPG/Spells/1/Divination/index.md

 *You link your mind with an animal.*

 You establish a telepathic bond with one beast you touch that is friendly to you or charmed by you.
 The spell fails if the beast’s Intelligence is 4 or higher.
 Until the spell ends, the link is active while you and the beast are within line of sight of each other.
-Through the link, the beast can understand your telepathic messages to it, and it can telepathically communicate simple emotions and concepts back to you.
-While the link is active, the beast gains advantage on attack rolls against any creature within 5 feet of you that you can see.
+Through the link, the beast can understand your telepathic messages to it and it can telepathically communicate simple emotions and concepts back to you.
+While the link is active, the beast gains +1d on attack rolls against any creature within 5 feet of you that you can see.

 ## Comprehend Languages
 *1st Level Divination (Ritual)*<br>